bshoshany/thread-pool/README.md

     * Use [`BS::get_os_process_affinity()` and `BS::set_os_process_affinity()`](#setting-process-affinity) to get and set the processor affinity of the current process.
     * Get the implementation-defined thread handles for all threads in the pool using [`get_native_handles()`](#accessing-native-thread-handles).
 * **Well-tested:**
-    * The included test program [`BS_thread_pool_test.cpp`](#automated-tests) performs hundreds of automated tests, and also serves as a comprehensive example of how to properly use the library.
+    * The included test program [`BS_thread_pool_test.cpp`](#testing-the-library) performs hundreds of automated tests, and also serves as a comprehensive example of how to properly use the library.
     * The test program also performs [benchmarks](#performance-tests) using a highly-optimized multithreaded algorithm which generates a plot of the Mandelbrot set.
-    * The included Python script `test_all.py` provides a portable way to easily run the tests with multiple compilers.
+    * The included Python script [`compile_cpp.py`](#the-compile_cpppy-script) provides a portable way to automatically run the tests with all available compilers with one command.
     * [Compatibility](#compiling-and-compatibility) is comprehensively tested on the latest versions of Windows, Ubuntu, and macOS, using Clang, GCC, and MSVC.
     * Under continuous and active development.
 Bug reports and feature requests are welcome, and should be made via [GitHub issues](https://github.com/bshoshany/thread-pool/issues).